 Developed creative thematic units to effectively explain complex math concepts, which students typically consider boring.
 Demonstrated real-life applications and utilized multisensory activities to reinforce the concepts further.

-When discussing topics such as Professional Development, Publications, and Technology Expertise in your academic resume, make sure they are relevant to the field of education.
+When discussing topics such as Professional Development, Publications, and Technology Expertise in your academic resume, make sure they are relevant to education.
 If you have a plethora of courses or workshops under your belt, select the most recent or most applicable.
 Do not provide a whole page of in-services; be choosy and concise.

 5. Disorganized or weak resume layout